lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis_GeneFunction/README.md

 # Steps for gene function prediction
-Gene function predictions were obtained through NCBI BLASTN search The start and stop positions of each gene were determined through braker (see DownstreamAnalysis_GeneAnnotation) and are listed in the file: GeneList_AllApproaches.csv
+Gene function predictions were obtained through NCBI BLASTN search.
+The start and stop positions of each gene were determined through braker (see *DownstreamAnalysis_GeneAnnotation*) and are listed in the file: *GeneList_AllApproaches.csv*

 To identify
 samtools faidx asierrensis.scaffolded.fasta 1_RagTag:372060-374060